Try this step-by-step guide to get the most out of this page of links to California native plant information and much more.

-James Wapotich is a Volunteer Wilderness Ranger with the Forest Service and the author of the Santa Barbara News-Press hiking column, Trail Quest.
-He leads guided hikes and has hiked many of the trails in our local backcountry.
-His News-Press articles about local trails, natural history, and much more are published here on his own blog.
+James Wapotich is a Volunteer Wilderness Ranger with the Forest Service and once the author of the Santa Barbara News-Press hiking column, Trail Quest, before the newspaper went out of business in 2023.
+He teaches backpacking and wilderness skills, leads guided hikes, and has hiked many of the trails in our local backcountry.
+His articles about local trails, natural history, and much more are published here on his blog.

 Jack Elliott’s Santa Barbara Adventure

 The perfect weblog for the avid hiker, the armchair traveler looking for a one-of-these-days challenge, or anyone content to just sit back and let an excellent writer describe his adventures in the Ojai-Santa Barbara backcountry.

 “Going deep with things that matter — new economics, business evolution, spirituality, and transforming culture.”
 Highly recommended!!